lupyuen/lupyuen.github.io/src/tftp.md

 But __`curl`__ is so much simpler!

-# Copy NuttX Image to TFTP Server
+# Copy Kernel Image to TFTP Server

 TODO